euankho/note-service/notes/3_Physics/Unit-8.md

 - A: area of the blade
 - v: velocity of the air

-- assumes that all kenitic energy from the air can be used
+- assumes that all kinetic energy from the air can be used
 - While a long blade (large A or r) will give the best energy yields, increasing the radius of the blade also increases its mass and this means that the rotors will not rotate at low wind speeds.

 - Ideal places where wind farms are placed